 Here are a couple stats for you to chew on:

-- 67% of consumers modify the brands/companies they purchase from in order to maximize points.
+67% of consumers modify the brands/companies they purchase from in order to maximise points.

 Added both of those stats up –– and getting a loyalty program up and running for your business can mean serious $$$.